lonewarrior556/pyChess/README.md

 # pyChess
-A simple command line version of chess written in Python Allows for game saving and loading using pickle
+A simple command line version of chess written in Python:
+Allows for game saving and loading using pickle
 Keeps a game log in algebraic notation
 Game Board stores piece positions in a one dimensional array